Autocrine signaling

 Autocrine signaling is a form of cell signaling in which a cell secretes a hormone or chemical messenger (called the autocrine agent) that binds to autocrine receptors on that same cell, leading to changes in the cell.
 This can be contrasted with paracrine signaling, intracrine signaling, or classical endocrine signaling.

 Examples

 An example of an autocrine agent is the cytokine interleukin-1 in monocytes.
 When interleukin-1 is produced in response to external stimuli, it can bind to cell-surface receptors on the same cell that produced it.

 Another example occurs in activated T cell lymphocytes, i.e., when a T cell is induced to mature by binding to a peptide:MHC complex on a professional antigen-presenting cell and by the B7:CD28 costimulatory signal.
 Upon activation, "low-affinity" IL-2 receptors are replaced by "high-affinity" IL-2 receptors consisting of α, β, and γ chains.
 The cell then releases IL-2, which binds to its own new IL-2 receptors, causing self-stimulation and ultimately a monoclonal population of T cells.
-These T cells can then go on to perform effector functions such as macrophage activation, B cell activation, and cell-mediated cytoxicity.
+These T cells can then go on to perform effector functions such as macrophage activation, B cell activation, and cell-mediated cytotoxicity.